howtovictor/Simulacrum/README.md

-# Simulacrum
+# TaleCaster
-Simulacrum is an overlay generator for tabletop rpg live streams
+TaleCaster is an overlay generator for tabletop rpg live streams